what is Laser Cataract Surgery?

 Living with cataracts greatly detracts from a patient's quality of life, and unfortunately affects millions of men and women all over the world.
 Laser cataract surgery offers a safe, fast, and very effective method for the removal and replacement of a cloudy lens.
 Sacramento and Roseville, CA ophthalmologist Dr. Stephen Wilmarth is pleased to offer this advanced approach to cataract removal and will happily discuss every patient's candidacy for this treatment during their initial consultation at Wilmarth Eye and Laser Center.
 Using the LenSx® laser, he can precisely remove the blockage and restore patient's vision through the implantation of intraocular lenses.
 He invites everyone suffering from cataracts to call and schedule a consultation today.

-Benefits of Laser Removal
+what are the Benefits of Laser cataract surgery?

 Dr. Wilmarth uses the LenSx laser manufactured by industry leader Alcon to perform cataract surgery, giving him ultimate control over every aspect of the procedure.
 The integrated optical coherence tomography utilized by the femtosecond laser captures detailed images of the eyes, and provides Dr. Wilmarth with precise measurements that allow for individual variances and absolute customization of every patient's procedure.
 Such details and precision are simply not possible through traditional surgical methods, but these factors have increased significantly with laser cataract surgery and procedures performed with the LenSx laser.